lkodinsson/MARS/Basic/PHB.md

 | 10 | 54 | 2d10 | Master |

 <sup>1</sup>Becoming trained in any advanced skill costs 4 experience points rather than the usual 2.

+# Equipment

+Characters may start with some degree of currency or equipment.
+Most items that a character can acquire and use are normal worldly items.
+If you can imagine an object or device, it is an item a person can have and use.
+The only restriction is if it meets the setting you are playing in.
+For example: eachine guns or flashlights are not a likely device to have in a fantasy setting, but a torch or a sword is.

+Although you can use any type of item you can imagine approriate to your adventure, some items are explicitly made available.
+Including their cost, weight, and specific features.
+Among these, armour and weapons are explicitly defined.
+For each of armour and weapons, they are given tables detailing what to expect from such items.
+Additionally, armour and weapons may have additional features to help differentiate them.

+Some items may seem better than others, but depending on the genre that uses them, some may be more or less expensive, or have various minor requirements or drawbacks.

+### Armour

+Although a character can wear any amount of gear, such as boots, cloaks, clothes, gloves, helmets, rings, and so on, only some of these items are considered as *armour*.
+Armour exists in a few specific *equipment slots* when worn: *body*, *head*, *wrist*, and *feet*.
+Armour items will have some minor features, but usually they also have an armour class and a damage reduction.
+These values from all your slots are added together to provide a total armour class and damage reduction.

+Some armours will have a strength value listed.
+This value is the recommended strength required to wear that armour.
+If your maximum strength does not meet the requirement, then you get a penalty to your dexterity equal to half of the difference (rounded up).
+For example: if you have a maximum strength of 11, and you are wearing a piece of armour with a strength requirement of 16, you will get –3 to your dexterity.
+This is known as the *armour penalty*.

+### Weapons

+Weapons are the means to inflict attacks upon opponents using the combat skills.
+Weapons exist in multiple categories named after the combat skill required to use them.
+There is also a category of basic weapons, which can be used by anyone trained in any of the combat skills.
+Weapons have a listed damage dice and type as some combatants and armours may be weaker to certain damage types.
+Additionally, although unarmed attacks are not actually made with weapons, they are usually listed as a weapon for clarity on their stats.